daniel-inderos/Code-Generator/README.md

     - After the code is generated, you will see it in a text block.
     - Click the `Save Code to File` button, then type the desired file name and choose the location where you want it to be saved.

+### OpenAI

+1. **Download the Script**:
+   - Download `main.py` from this GitHub repository.

+2. **Run the Script**:
+   - Open a new terminal window
+   - Navigate to the directory where `main.py` is located.
+   - Run `python main.py`
+   - A blue GUI should appear.

+3. **Set API key and Choose Your Model of Choice**:
+   - Tick the box that says  `Use OpenAI`
+   - Below the text that says `OpenAI API Key`, type or paste in your OpenAI API Key.
+   - Press the `Select Model` button, and a small window will open.
+   - Choose your preferred model from the list.
+   - Click the white `Select` button below the model list.

+4. **Input Your Prompt and Send it to the AI Model**:
+   - In the prompt area labeled `Enter your prompt:`, enter what you want your website to be.
+   - Click the `Generate Code` button.

+5. **Wait for Generation**:
+    - The code generation process will begin.
+This might take some time depending on the complexity of the prompt.

+6. **Save the Generated Code**:
+    - After the code is generated, you will see it in a text block.
+    - Click the `Save Code to File` button, then type the desired file name and choose the location where you want it to be saved.
+(If not visible, then make the window bigger.)

 ## Additional Notes

 - Make sure Ollama is running before executing the Python script.
+(Only if you are using Ollama)
-- Ensure that you have a stable internet connection for downloading models and dependencies.
+- Ensure that you have a stable internet connection for downloading models and dependancies, and if you are uing OpenAI
 - The generated code will be a complete single-file HTML document including embedded CSS and JavaScript, ready for deployment.

 ## Recommended Models